clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/editors.md

 See the [Editors guide on clojure.org](https://clojure.org/guides/editors#_emacs_most_popular_most_customizable) for more links ("most customizable").

-## IntelliJ/Cursive

-[Cursive](https://cursive-ide.com/) provides a full-featured IDE for Clojure.
-This is a great choice if you are already familiar with IntelliJ and/or you plan to work with both Clojure and Java (or other JVM-based languages).

-See the [Editors guide on clojure.org](https://clojure.org/guides/editors#_intellij_clojure_with_a_java_tilt) for more links ("Java tilt").

 ## VS Code

 [Calva](https://calva.io/) is a comprehensive package for editing Clojure